Explore the science of human behavior.

 Test your knowledge in the real world through internships in the Greater Boston area—a center for mental health research.
 Gain confidence in professional settings, guided by our expert faculty.
 You’ll be prepared to start your career in special needs classrooms, juvenile facilities, and community health centers.
 Or you’ll be ready to pursue a graduate education in psychology.

 You'll transform lives and communities as a mental health counselor, hospital music therapist, grief counselor, mindfulness coach for stress management, and more.
-And the connections you make in your internships in places like the Franciscan Hospital for Children, Artists for Humanity, the Cambridge Public Schools, McLean Hospital, Horizons for Homeless Children, Massachusetts General Hospital, and more will help launch your career.
+And the connections you make in your internships in places like the Home for Little Wanderers, Cambridge Women's Center, Bournewood Hospital, Center for Families, and more will help launch your career.